joannasaerom/github-api-project-ember/README.md

 # Recruiter Toolkit - Github Developer Lookup Application

-Git: Hire is an application that allows recruiters to search for quality developers in major cities.
-Recruiters select the city and language they desire and the application pulls quality candidates using an algorithm developed by the team.
-The application generates candidates and their information using the GitHub API and the Full Contact API.
+Git: Hire is an application that allows recruiters to search for qualified developers in major cities.
+Recruiters select the city and language they desire, and the application pulls quality candidates using an algorithm developed by the team.
+The application generates candidates and provide their extended information using the GitHub API and the Full Contact API.

 ![app screenshot](https://github.com/saeromjoa/github-api-project-ember/blob/master/public/assets/images/githire_screenshot.png)